jrainlau/filemap/README.md

 ## Introduce
 `filemap.js` is a tool for creating files structure tree map.
 It's light, fast, and clever.
 It helps you to creat a files structure tree map automatically by one line of command.

+if -d dir contains .gitignore, the script will read it and add lines to ignore configure.

 ## Usage && Example
 ```
 npm install filemap.js -g